 Using Forms can also help simplify current processes – take time sheets for example.
 If payroll needs to know how your hours need to be distributed for each pay period, including any vacation or sick days, it can be captured through a form submission.
 The employee and payroll manager can go back to the form response to see all previously submitted time sheets in the case of any disputes.

 Did we cover the core features that worked for your launch?
 What were some core features that made your intranet launch successful?
-We’d love to hear about them!
+We’d love to hear about them, contact us today!